johnno1962/injectionforxcode/README.md

 Copyright (c) John Holdsworth 2012-14

-Injection is a plugin for Xcode that allows you to "inject" Objective-C code changes into a running application without having to restart it during development and testing.
-After making a couple of minor changes to your application's "main.m" and pre-compilation header it will connect to a server running inside Xcode during testing to receive commands to load bundles containing the code changes.
+Injection is a plugin for Xcode that allows you to "inject" Objective-C and Swift code changes into a running application without having to restart it during development and testing.

-Patching your project is no longer required and support to run-time patch Swift classes has been added.
-As Swift uses a binary vtable don't expect the patch to work if you add or remove a method from your class!
-To run the faster "patched" injection or to inject to a device in your Swift project make sure there is a "main.m" file even if it is empty so injection can patch it.
-Finally, a new method +injected is called on each class as it is swizzled.

-Stop Press: Injection now calls the long awaited instance level "-injected" method when an instance is of a class that has been injected.
-This is implemented by "sweeping" your applications objects using code fro the Xprobe plugin.
+Injection on longer requires you to patch your project or it's sources for iOS projects in the simulator.
+To use: download this project build it and restart Xcode.
+When your application is running type control-= and any modificatins to the selected class should be applied to your application while it runs.
+That's it.

+After making a couple of minor changes to your application's "main.m" and pre-compilation header known as "patched" injection you can also inject to an iOS device over WiFi.
+To do this selected "Product/Injection Plugin/Patch Project for Injection".
+You may want to do this anyway so injection starts more quickly.
+To patch a Swift project you need to add an empty main.m to your project.

+When classes are injected they receive a +injected message and instances will receive a -injected message so you can reload view controllers for example.

-It is also now integrated with the [XprobePlugin](https://github.com/johnno1962/XprobePlugin).
+The plugin is now integrated with the [XprobePlugin](https://github.com/johnno1962/XprobePlugin).
-Use the Product/Xprobe/Load menu item to inspect the objects in your application and search for the object you wish to execute code against and click it's link to inspect/select it.
+Once installed, use the Product/Xprobe/Load menu item to inspect the objects in your application and search for the object you wish to execute code against and click it's link to inspect/select it.
 You can then open an editor which allows you to execute any Objective-C or Swift code  against the object (implemented as a catgeory/extension.)
 Use Xlog/xprintln to log output back to the Xprobe window.

-The InjectionPluginAppCode has also been updated for 3.1 so you can now inject Swift from AppCode!
+The InjectionPluginAppCode project has also been updated for 3.1 so you can now inject Swift from AppCode!

 ![Icon](http://injectionforxcode.johnholdsworth.com/overview.png)